• Skip to primary navigation

 Jump to Recipe

-A simple rice dish that is full of flavor — Sinangag (or Filipino Garlic Fried Rice) is excellent with fried or grilled meat and fish.
-You think it’s just good for breakfast?
-Nope, you can serve it any time of the day!
+Sinangag (or Filipino Garlic Fried Rice) is a simple rice dish that’s full of flavor!
+Excellent with fried or grilled meat and fish — serve it any time of the day!

 An overhead shot of a plate of Filipino Fried Rice, garnished with crispy garlic and spring onions.

-Generally served with fried dried fish, cured meat (like tapsilog), or fried eggs, sinangag is now commonly enjoyed for lunch or early dinner.
+Sinangag is often paired with fried dried fish, cured meat (like tapsilog), or fried eggs — and is now commonly enjoyed for lunch or early dinner.

-If you’re worried about the garlic in there, don’t be.
+If you’re concerned about the garlic in there, don’t be.
 It’s not an overpowering ingredient.

-Yes, it’s fried rice with crispy garlic and garlic-infused oil, but they are subtle flavors.
+Yes, sinangag is fried rice with crispy garlic and garlic-infused oil — but don’t worry, they are subtle flavors.

 So, give sinangag a try!

-IF YOU WANT MORE AUTHENTIC FILIPINO RECIPES, THEN YOU WOULD LOVE THESE POSTS!
+FOR MORE AUTHENTIC FILIPINO RECIPES, CHECK OUT THESE POSTS!

 Ingredients